-The estimate of the consumption impacts for the key heating and cooling baselines used the analysis of metered data from a 2016 study of DHPs in Massachusetts.
-These savings estimates derived in this report were for purposes of informing the electric, gas, and carbon impacts used in a DHP market adoption.
+The estimate of the consumption impacts for the key heating and cooling baselines used the analysis of metered data from a 2016 study of DHPs in Massachusetts and Rhode Island17.
+The savings estimates derived in this report were primarily for purposes of informing the electric, gas, and carbon impacts used in the DHP market adoption.